wangqinNick/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 1. Download the latest version of `ra.VI` from [here](https://github.com/AY2021S1-CS2113T-T09-2/tp/releases/tag/v2.0) and copy it into an empty folder.
-2. Open a new terminal window and navigate to the same directory where ravi.jar is located.
+2. Open a new terminal window and navigate to the same directory where `ravi.jar` is located.
 3. Enter the command `java -jar ravi.jar` into the terminal window to launch the application.
 The application should now be running.
 4. Enter the command `help` to get a list of all available commands and its usages.
-5. For a detailed list on the command features, refer to the [user guide](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/UserGuide.md).
+5. For a detailed list on available features, refer to the [user guide](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/UserGuide.md).
 6. Simply enter `bye` to terminate and exit the application.

 ### Adding a task w/ deadline